cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_17.rst

 | Definition: having or showing a wish to do evil to others.
 | Synonyms: malicious.
 | Usage: The glint of dark, malevolent eye. [眼神邪魅]
+|
+| takeaway
+| Definition: a takeout restaurant.
+| Usage: a fast-food takeaway.
+| Usage: takeout meals.
+| Definition: a key fact, point, or idea to be remembered, typically one emerging from a discussion or meeting.
+| Usage: the main takeaway for me is that we need to continue to communicate all the things we're doing for our customers.
+|
+| practitioner
+| Definition: a person actively engaged in an art, discipline, or profession, especially medicine.
+| Usage: patients are treated by skilled practitioners.